cs3398-vulcans-ponfarr/UPair-TxState-Project/README.md

 •**Jon-Paul Kasper**: Be able to meet up with teammates at least one a week

+•**Cameron Valdez**: I fixed a cache issue we were having with Flask.

+## **SPRINT 2 RETROSPECTIVE**
+### _WHAT WENT WELL AND WHAT DIDN'T_
+•Everyone was on the same page as far as what was needed.
+•	All team members helped come to agreement on the Sprint Issues
+•	The team communicated well on Slack.
+•	The team could have benefited from meeting in person more often.
+•	The team seemed to be very busy with their respective classes and work schedules; could never meet.
+•	**Peter Cowsar**:
+&nbsp;&nbsp; I coded the backend to pull in a pre-structured message from the database that the code can than format into a message relevant to particular users.

+•	**Jacob Gotcher**: I built the front side website and coded the initial app.py driver file.
+•	**Jon-Paul Kasper**: Made the logo.

+•	**Cameron Valdez**: Python backend working to integrate the database.

+### _WHAT MIGHT BE IMPEDING US FROM PERFORMING BETTER_
+•	The team's various schedules are not very compatible.
+Multiple meet ups are necessary to meet with every group member and even then it is difficult.

+### _WHAT CAN WE DO TO IMPROVE_
+•	The team can improve by meeting more often and developing a better understanding of the other members' work.
+•	**Peter Cowsar**: I could improve by scheduling times to meet with individual group members and explaining my work.
+•	**Jacob Gotcher**: I need to manage my workflow better and update the Sprint, GitHub, and other teammates.
+•**Jon-Paul Kasper**: Be able to meet up with teammates at least one a week

 •**Cameron Valdez**: Work to coordinate my work with that of the groups.